HLTCHKUST/Mem2Seq/README.md

 </p>

 ## Mem2Seq in pytorch
 In this repository we implemented Mem2Seq and several baseline in pytorch (Version 0.3).
-To make the code more reusable we diveded each model in a separated files (obivuosly there is a large code overlap).
+To make the code more reusable we diveded each model in a separated files (obviusly there is a large code overlap).
 In the folder models you can find the following:
 - ***Mem2Seq***: Memory to Sequence (Our model)
 - ***Seq2Seq***: Vanilla seq2seq model with no attention (enc_vanilla)
 - ***+Attn***: Luong attention attention model